Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 </ef-slider>
 ```

-Markers can be used with stepped Slider for a similar use case as radio button but in Slider style.
+Markers can be used with `step` for a similar use case as radio button but in Slider style.
 Typically, with stepped Slider, you would need to hide the progress when users drag the Slider.

 Set `transparent` to `--progress-color` CSS variables to hide the progress.